Jon-Str-Alb/config/devlog.md

-Ran thru "configuration checks", stepper motors, heaters and endstops seem to be working Ran pid calibration on extruder, updated pid values Next step is to run through "slicers" document to set up Cura (or Slic3r) for Klipper
+Ran thru "configuration checks", stepper motors, heaters and endstops seem to be working Ran pid calibration on extruder, updated pid values Next step is to run through "slicers" document to set up Cura (or Slic3r) for Klipper Configured start and end gcode in kipper, need to check variables